finxol/blog/content/posts/blog-template.md

 ---
 title: This blog is now a template!
-description: I mentioned I wanted to publish this blog as a template when I rebuilt it a few months ago, and here it is!
+description: I mentioned I wanted to publish this blog as a template when I rebuilt it a few months ago, and here it finally is!
 date: 2025-05-28
 authors:
   - name: finxol